Mjz86/C_colon/mcc.md

 - last function that is called resulting in suspension:

- note that the reason for using references instead of `inout` here is because the callee will probably throw, resulting in the drop of `inout`, but references don't drop self on throw.
+ note that the reason for using references instead of `inout` here is because the callee will probably throw, resulting in the drop of `inout`, but references do not drop self on throw.

  `promise_suspend(this promise& self, promise-cache,bool& is_cancled )context-type->context-type-coro-return;`